CCI-MOC/moc-public/docs/workflow.md

 For documentation changes, only one approval is required (or none if it's trivial).

 # Branches
-To complete the MOC workflow:
+The MOC workflow is as follows:

-1. Create a new branch
+1. Create a new local branch

 	git branch -b NEWBRANCH

-1. Do your commits
+2. Do your commits
-1. Push back to github
+3. Push back to github, on a new remote branch with the same name.

 	git push -u origin NEWBRANCH

+   the `-u` sets up a correspondence between the local and remote branches; thereafter you can just type `git push`.

-1. Go to github and submit a pull request to the devel branch for comments
+4. Go to github and submit a pull request to the devel branch for comments.